halephil/FMResearch.github.io/overunder.md

 | Schoharie | 5            | 32749      | 6549.8            | 125.2                |
 | Lewis     | 4            | 27087      | 6771.8            | 322.5                |
 | Herkimer  | 9            | 64519      | 7168.8            | 162                  |

+## Essex County
+Though the table is ranked in order of 'People per Market', 'Sqr Miles per Market' plays a vary significant role.
+Thus making Essex positioned at number 1.
+Hamilton County, being located in a much more rural area, may not only need 2 farmers markets, and leaving the county with only 1 may not be the greatest of idea.
+Therfor if you are a market in Essex, there may be better opprotunity else where.

+## Franklin County
+Coming in a close second is Franklin County.
+Although the 'People per Market' is slightly larger,the 'Sqr Mile per Market' makes up for the different.
+This county has one more market than Essex County, with much less sqaure milage.

+## Yates County
+Placed 7th on the list, Yates County, with only 4 markets is a county worth mentioning for one lucky market.
+With this county being very small, I only recommend one market with he least success to relocate.
+The 'People per Market' has only a 400 person difference from 7th to 4th nut alomst a 100 square milage difference.